-As mentioned in the Washington Post article, “Meat snack sales have increased 3.5 percent over the last year to $2.8 billion, according to Nielsen, with 7 percent compound growth over the last four years”.
-By coincidence, the fine folks at www.jerkyup.com who cover anything jerky related and us launched our respective jerky centric web sites four years ago in January 2014.
+According to the Washington Post article, “Meat snack sales have increased 3.5 percent over the last year to $2.8 billion, according to Nielsen, with 7 percent compound growth over the last four years”.
+By coincidence, the fine folks at www.jerkyup.com, who cover anything jerky related and we launched our respective jerky centric web sites four years ago in January 2014.

 Fierce as the jerky competition is, there seems plenty of jerky to go around.
 Seemingly the majority of jerky makers that we review report a year over year increase in their sales.
 The most visited page here is starting a jerky business.
-Expect more great things to come in the jerky industry, as annual sales eventually climbs over $3 billion.
+Expect more great things to come in the jerky industry as annual sales eventually climb over $3 billion.
 Jerky UP!